Your First Pelvic Exam

 - Whether you have ever had sex or have been sexually abused

 - If you have vaginal itchiness or an unusual discharge (drainage) or odor from your vagina

 - If you find it helpful, your mom, sister or friend can stay with you.
 There may also be a nurse or a medical assistant in the room, too.

 - After you have given your medical history, been weighed and had your blood pressure checked, you will be asked to put on a gown.

 - You will need to remove your clothes including your underwear and bra.
 A breast exam is often done as a routine part of this check-up.

 - Your health care provider will explain the different parts of the exam and ask you to lie down on the exam table.
 You will be given a sheet to put over your stomach and legs.

 - You will then be asked to move down to the end of the table and place your feet in stirrups (these are holders for your feet).

 - With your knees bent, you will be asked to let your knees fall to each side allowing your legs to spread apart.

 This is usually the part when some young women feel embarrassed.
-Your health care provider should make you feel safe and at ease.
+Your HCP should make you feel safe and at ease.
 It's important to tell him/her if you are scared, nervous, or uncomfortable.